plogs/asopposedtowhat.com/content/posts/writing-is-work.md

 You could be writing only for yourself, or writing an informal family history intended only for the grand-kids.
-In that case the success criteria is much lower, because only a few will ever read your work.
+In that case the success criteria is much lower, because only a few will ever read what you write.
+And they'll read it even if it's not good, even if it's painful to read.
+Which is to say, they'll read it once -- because they feel obligated, because they have to.

-Nevertheless, understanding your intended audience is important in order to understand what arrangement of words will best focus your reader's attention.
+Regardless, understanding your intended audience is important in order to understand what arrangement of words will best focus your reader's attention.